-This flaxseed egg recipe shows you how to make your own vegan egg replacement, perfect for vegan recipes.
-As long as you have some flaxseeds and water, you’ll always be able to make a healthy egg replacement for baking your favorite vegan cookies, brownies, or whatever you’re craving!
+This flaxseed egg recipe shows you how to make your own vegan egg replacement, perfect for vegan baking and cooking.

 Have you heard about flax “eggs”?

 They’re a great option to use to replace traditional eggs in many recipes if you’re vegan or have an egg allergy.
 It’s simple to whip together however many eggs you need for a recipe.
 As long as you have some flaxseeds and water, you’ll never have your vegan egg replacement expire in the back of your fridge.

 Flax eggs work great of a number of recipes that include flour, but you won’t want to use it as your sole ingredient in something like an egg sandwich or egg bake.
 It can get a little tricky to use in gluten-free baking as well.

 But I’m going to show you how simple it is to make your own egg replacement in just a few minutes, answer some frequently asked questions, and share some of my favorite recipes that use flax eggs.

 Flax seeds are the seeds of a flax plant.
 Flax is very nutrient dense, known for having the essential fatty acid alpha-linolenic acid, also known as ALA or omega-3.

 Frequently Asked Questions

 Can I substitute Flax Eggs equally with real eggs?

 But, it might depend on the recipe.
 If the author has notes in the recipe regarding a vegan egg replacement, be sure to follow the instructions.